sunyumail93/scRNA_ReproducibilityStudy/README.md

 #Also make sure the genes on mitochrondria have a common prefix, since we will use mitochrondria mapping reads to filter out low quality cells
 #Low-quality / dying cells often exhibit extensive mitochondrial contamination
 grep mitochondrion_genome dmel-all-r6.27.filtered.modified.gtf
-#All mitochrondria genes have a prefix: "mt"
+#All mitochrondria genes share a prefix: "mt:"

 #Final files:
 -rw-r-----+ 1 ysun43 root 145942246 Nov  7 16:43 dmel-all-chromosome-r6.27.fasta